mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 5.5.2.3 :ref:`D-ERG strategy 1  <5.3.2 D-ERG strategy 1>`

-Now we want to visualiaze a tube.
+Now we want to visualiaze a blue tube.
 It will be composed of a cylinder and 2 hemispheres.
 The cylinder has to be between :math:`p_{k}^{*}` and the applied reference :math:`p_{k}^{v}` and with a radius :math:`\bar{S}_{a}^{⊥}`.
 We get :math:`p_{k}^{*}` back by the same way as we did with :math:`p_{k}`.